 Sport Nation Review

-Sport Nation are by far the newest betting site listed on this website, only launching in the UK in 2016 (under their original name Bet On Brazil) and re-branded in August 2017 to appeal to a wider audience.
+Sport Nation are one of the newer betting sites listed on this website, only launching in the UK in 2016 (under their original name Bet On Brazil) and re-branded in August 2017 to appeal to a wider audience.

 In a short space of time they have greatly impressed with their attitude towards punters.
 Despite being new Sport Nation have some outstanding loyalty promotions and features that match, and often beat, some of the biggest names in the industry, giving consistent value, range and reward to customers.

 Sport Nation is a UK focused bookie aimed at all levels of punters but suiting mid-high stakes bettors in particular.
-Their regular offers tend to have higher stake limits compared to others and their loyalty rewards scheme is excellent, allowing you to earn points that you can exchange for 100's of products.
-They also have an outstanding news and blog section that is frankly better than those provided by the big high street names, and football punters will be impressed with the range and depth of markets on offer.
+Their regular offers tend to have higher stake limits compared to others and their loyalty rewards scheme is excellent, allowing you to earn points that you can exchange for loads of goodies.
+They also have an outstanding virtuals section that is frankly better than those provided by the big high street names, and football punters will be impressed with the range and depth of markets on offer.

 - Good For Higher Stakes Punters – No max withdrawal plus high winning cap.

 - Existing Customers Rewarded - Free bet clubs, loyalty points, acca offers & tons more.

 - Fantastic Football – 150 different leagues with plenty of betting markets from top to bottom.

 Sport Nation is a UK facing online sportsbook run by Argyll Entertainment, a Swiss company, and a member of the AHG Group based in the USA.
 At its launch in 2016 the site was known as Bet On Brazil but rebranded soon after in August 2017.
 Poor old Alan Brazil, who lent the initial incarnation his name, was too specific a brand.